There's no way to deny it, our pets are putting on the pounds.

 The best person to give you a more exact estimate and diet plan for your pet is your vet.
 But we don't always have that conversation.
 Your vet can help weigh all the factors to give you a more accurate target for your pet's weight.
 Plus, they likely have food recommendations to fit your pet's specific needs.

 Because overweight pets have become more common, we're starting to think that their weight is normal.
 And let's be real, a chubby pet is TOO cute.
-But that cuteness might not be healthy.
+But that cuteness is probably not healthy.
 Yet another reason to check in with your vet, to make sure your pet's weight is in a healthy range.

 Certain diseases can make your pet more susceptible to gaining weight.
 Conditions like arthritis might make your pet less likely to want to move, which means they burn fewer calories.
 Other diseases that might be a factor include kidney disease and diabetes.